 I’ve read quite a bit about time management and ‘making’ more time to fit in everything I want.
-I’ve also read articles that ditch the concept of creating more time; after all there is only 24 hours in a day.
-But for me, it’s how can I better juggle my time to fit it in not only what I need to, but also what I want???
-I really want that good balance of life and work.
+I’ve also read articles that ditch the concept of creating more time; after all, there are only 24 hours in a day.
+But for me, it’s how can I better juggle my time to fit it in not only what I need to, but also what I want?
+I really want good work-life balance.

-I think being a teacher has some unique challenges when it comes to juggling time.
+Being a teacher offers some unique challenges when it comes to juggling time.
 There are many parts of the profession that pull at you and require your attention, and managing all of these aspects can be difficult and at times very frustrating.

 Some of the many things that can challenge your time include: